bendecorte/gallistelWorkshop/README.md

 # gallistelWorkshop
-Contains example code used for workshop by Randy Gallistel on applying Bayesian analyses to timing data
+Contains code used for workshop given by Randy Gallistel on applying Bayesian/Information-theoretic analyses to behavioral data